Ryan Tricks: Career

-Ryan was first brought to the public's attention in 2013 with appearance on Britain's Got Talent where despite getting through to the next round with three 'yeses', he was then dropped before the live shows.
-Between 2013 and 2018 Ryan moves to the online platform of YouTube where he begins to make his own style of videos of giving back to the homeless and others in the community.
-This led to multiple videos then going viral including one where he turns pennies into pounds for a homeless man.
-This didn't go unnoticed as this is when BBC Three (online) commissioned a 6 part mini series where Ryan gives back to the community using his magic.
+Ryan was first brought to the public's attention in 2013 with appearance on Britain's Got Talent where despite getting through to the next round with three 'yeses', he was dropped before the live shows.
+Between 2013 and 2018 Ryan moved to the online platform YouTube where he began to make his own style of videos which showed him giving back to the homeless and others in the community.
+This led to multiple videos going viral including one where he turned pennies into pounds for a homeless man.
+This did not go unnoticed.
+This is when BBC Three (online) commissioned a six part miniseries in which Ryan gave back to the community using his magic.